MicrosoftDocs/powerbi-docs/powerbi-docs/mobile-apps-ios-qna.md

 ---
-title: "Tutorial: Ask questions with Q&A virtual analyst in iOS apps - Power BI"
+title: 'Tutorial: Ask questions with Q&A virtual analyst in iOS apps - Power BI'
 description: In this tutorial, ask questions about sample data in your own words with the Q&A virtual analyst in the Power BI mobile app on on your iOS device.
 services: powerbi
 documentationcenter: ''